rammses/fortivpngen/README.md

 Takes parameters necessary for creating phase1 and phase2 tunnel.
 Based on tunnel type you
     the ingested parameters vary. here are 2 simple examples

-   ###if it is route based
+   ### if it is route based
    it will automatically create static routes with prefix on config.yml

     fortivpngen.py --create vpntunnelname fw_Out_interface remotegateway source_subnet dest_subnet
+    fortivpngen.py -C new_tunnel_2 wan1 5.4.3.2 192.168.0.0/24 192.168.10.0/24

-   ###if it is selector based
+   ### if it is selector based
+   It is on todo list but what it is going to do basically is ;
-   it will automatically create
+   automatically create
-   - static routes with prefix on config.yml
+   - static routes with prefix and a random 4 digit number on config.yml
-   - firewall rules with prefix on config.yml
+   - firewall rules with prefix and a random 4 digit number on config.yml

-    fortivpngen.py --create --selector vpntunnelname fw_Out_interface remotegateway source_subnet dest_subnet
+    fortivpngen.py --create selector vpntunnelname fw_Out_interface remotegateway source_subnet dest_subnet

 ## list
-    Lists created vpn tunnels
-    --status
-        show a vpn tunnel statistic on console
+   Lists created vpn tunnels, it is created for debugging purposses -L, --list show a vpn tunnel statistic on console

+       fortivpngen.py --list
+       fortivpngen.py -L

+   Sample output

+       C:\Python37\python.exe C:/fortivpngen/fortivpngen.py --list
+       connection to Fortigate established
+       'new_tunnel_2' 5.4.3.2:0  selectors(total,up): 1/0  rx(pkt,err): 0/0  tx(pkt,err): 0/0
+       'Datacenter' 185.141.110.220:0  selectors(total,up): 0/0  rx(pkt,err): 0/0  tx(pkt,err): 0/4
+        Process finished with exit code 0

 ## delete
    deletes a tunnel
     --name name to delete tunnel

-    fortivpngen --delete -my_first_tunnel
+    fortivpngen --delete my_first_tunnel